VillardX/Cross-Domain-SA/README.md

 Here take two points to improve the baseline.

 - Post training
   1. Reconstruct the structure of NSP.
 Namely, each input contain two sentences.
 One from SOURCE and one from TARGET is labeled 'is_mix'=1, while both from TARGET is labeled 'is_mix'=0.
-Take it to a classification problem with 2 categories.
+It is a classification problem with 2 categories.
   2. Reconstruct the structure of MLM.
 Namely, ONLY mask the tokens in target domain

 - Adversarial training